 - blood vessel inflammation

-linked to RA.
-The disease attacks moisture-producing cells, like the salivary
+Sjogren’s syndrome is an autoimmune condition commonly linked to RA.
+The disease attacks moisture-producing cells, such as the salivary and tear glands.

 - dry eyes